CodeYourFuture/curriculum/common-content/en/module/js2/variable-keys/index.md

 +++

 We can mutate an object using `.` dot notation.
-However, if we look at the return value in the previous implementation we get `{ key : "banana"}`.
+However, if we look at the return value in the previous implementation we get `{key: "banana"}`.
 Let's take another look at our current implementation of `parseQueryString`:

 ```js {linenos=table,hl_lines=["5"],linenostart=1}